nikita-volkov/hasql-th/README.md

 # Status

 This is a closed-beta version.
-The library fully supports Select, Insert, Update, Delete statements.
+The library supports most of Postgresql syntax in Select, Insert, Update and Delete statements, with an exception of some very rarely used features, such as XML-related functionality.

 # Quality